jakeqaverch/Engagement-Survey/README.md

 | 5      | 319   | 0.319      |
 | % Positive || 94.6          |

+- The sentiment on this question is relatively positive with 94.6% of respondents answering positively.
+- All respondants answered with a 3+ which is very positive.

 ## I trust DataSkillUp's senior leaders (Directors+).